gschmutz/bigdata-spark-workshop/11a-scheduling-with-airflow-3.x/README.md

 ## Prerequisites

 - The **Data Platform** described [here](../00-environment) is running and accessible
-- Workshop 5 ([Creating and running a self-contained Spark Application](../05-spark-application)) completed — the `prep_refined.py` Spark script is reused here
+- Understanding of Workshop 5 ([Creating and running a self-contained Spark Application](../05-spark-application)) — we will reuse the `prep_refined.py` Spark script in the steps below

 ## Create the S3 bucket, if not available